Zoo de Guadeloupe au Parc des Mamelles#19 in Best Things To Do in Guadeloupe

 Most recent travelers agreed Guadeloupe National Park is Basse-Terre's main attraction, and the zoo serves as an extra bonus for hikers.

-You'll find Parc Zoologique et Botanique de la Guadeloupe located inside the Parc National de la Guadeloupe along the route de la Traversée (D 23) in Basse-Terre.
+You'll find the zoo located inside the Parc National de la Guadeloupe along the route de la Traversee (D 23) in Basse-Terre.
 The park welcomes visitors daily from 9 a.m. to 6 p.m., with last admission at 4:30 p.m.
-Park entrance costs €14.50 EUR (or $19 USD) for adults and €8.50 EUR (about $11 USD) for children ages three through 12; children ages three and under can enter for free.
-For additional information, consult the zoo and botanical garden's official website (written in French).
+Park entrance costs 15.50 euros (or $17) for visitors 13 and older and 9 euros (about $10) for children ages 3 through 12; children ages 2 and younger can enter for free.
+For additional information, consult the zoo's official website.

 #1 Parc National de la Guadeloupe (Guadeloupe National Park)

 Tucked amid Basse-Terre's verdant mountain landscape sits the Parc National de la Guadeloupe (Guadeloupe National Park), a 74,100-acre rainforest filled with picturesque traces (walking trails).
 The park's trails brush past lush forest foliage, magnificent waterfalls and the summit of La Soufriere volcano.
 The trails range from short- to long-distance routes that vary in difficulty.
 Before you strap on your hiking gear, you'll want to pick up a "Guide to the National Park" brochure from the Guadeloupe tourism office (located in St. Claude, Basse-Terre) to map out your journey.
 If you would prefer to admire the park's natural splendors from behind the wheel, drive along the Route de la Traversee, a scenic 16-mile road that cuts through the forest.